You would never chase a workout with a Snickers—not if you're smart, at least.

 Millet: A crunchy addition to any bar recipe, toasted millet can take the place of nuts while also delivering heart-protecting magnesium and cell-repairing phosphorus.

 “The quickest and easiest way to add protein to homemade bars is by using either whey protein powder or vegan protein powder,” says Saulsbury.
-Nuts (walnuts, cashews, pecans, almonds, peanuts, and pistachios); seeds (flaxseeds, pepitas, chia seeds, hemp hearts, sunflower seeds, and sesame seeds); or natural, unsweetened nut or seed butter will also add protein, along with healthy fats and hunger-fighting fiber.
+You can also add protein, along with healthy fats and hunger-fighting fiber, buy adding nuts (walnuts, cashews, pecans, almonds, peanuts, and pistachios), seeds (flaxseeds, pepitas, chia seeds, hemp hearts, sunflower seeds, and sesame seeds); or natural, unsweetened nut or seed butter.

-Think bold flavors that won’t cost you too many extra calories.
+Aim for bold flavors that won’t cost you too many extra calories.
 For a nutty, chocolate flavor, stir in cacao nibs, crumbled pieces of 100% cocoa beans that are rich in antioxidants and contain no added sugar.
 For an intense coffee flavor, use a small amount of instant espresso powder.
-Citrus zest will add a fresh, fruity flavor, while fall-friendly spices (cinnamon, cloves, nutmeg, ginger, and pumpkin pie spice) can make a bar taste more like a baked good.
+Citrus zest will add a fresh, fruity flavor, while spices (cinnamon, cloves, nutmeg, ginger, and pumpkin pie spice) can make a bar taste more like a baked treat.